 Nevertheless, after a while the expanding garden needed tendering from additional robots bearing similar tasks as his own, consequently, he simply went to another similar model robot, yet different in function, inserted a code with his needs for a new range of robot models and few weeks later, it was there.

-The thought of a computer robot encrypting the code for reproduction, without understanding that humans were the ones responsible for the bolted, welded and wired results, flooded Analyse's mind.
-Robots saw us, and yet could not comprehend our being he thought, even though we move among them, constructing new generations they took for granted, we could have just have been another sort of plant of rock.
-Therefore he found that this was a right moment to query Analogue's point of view on existence.
+The thought of a computer robot encrypting the code for reproduction, without understanding that humans were the ones responsible for the bolted, welded and wired results, flooded Analyse’s mind.
+Robots saw us, and yet could not comprehend our being he thought, even though we move among them, constructing new generations they took for granted, we could have just have been another sort of plant or rock.
+Therefore he found that this was a right moment to query Analogue’s point of view on existence.

 Analogue theorised existence to be present only within its current time, the “now”.
 His conclusions showed that the past could only be correctly accessible during the present and that speculations of the future relied on the past for their calculations, plus you’d need power to process which is neither prior there or then in order exist.
 These ponderous thoughts gradually encouraged Analyse to take a nap and he fell asleep dreaming of his own existence.
 Although he didn’t know his systems were scheduled for casual maintenance checkups as well as an occasional reboot while he slept.
 He unconsciously felt the mainframe programmer debugging his software during his dream.

 Was this natural evolution taking place or divine intervention changing his existence?
-Neither contradicted evolutionary theories nor the bibles description of creation, he would have to make up his mind.
+Neither contradicted evolutionary theories nor the bible's description of creation, he would have to make up his mind.

 “Yeah well, God knows” he told himself and dozed off.